Start-VBRCDPReplicaFailback

 Folder

 Specifies a folder.
-The cmdlet will perform failback of CDP replica to an original VM that is located in this folder.
+The cmdlet will perform failback of the CDP replica to a VM that will be recovered to this folder.

 If you do not specify this parameter, the cmdlet will use the folder that is set as a default for the target host.